amrwc/clove-lang/README.md

         — imitate stack with lists/arrays.
 - Types
   - [ ] ValueTuple,
-  - [ ] break ValueRational into ValueFloat and ValueDouble.
+  - [x] break ValueRational into ValueFloat and ValueDouble,
+  - [x] break ValueInteger into ValueInteger and ValueLong.

 ## Known bugs